- Description

 modify the camera angle (view transformation)

-modify the focal distance (project transformation)
+modify the focal distance (project transformation) take a picture

 World Transformation